blackpick7-bit/Avalanche_season_ticket_renewal/README.md

 - presentation slides

 # Executive Summary:
+- Data was obtained by Kroenke Sports & entertainment
+- Raw data that was given was all tickets held by season ticket holders for seasons '14-'15,'15-'16,'16-'17,'17-'18,'18-'19.
+I began by aggregating all ticket data held by each contact for season '14-'15.
+I then created functions based on these methods to handle all seasons.
+- Next I included season performance from [www.hockey-reference.com](www.hockey-reference.com) for each season.
+This included total points, wins, and overtime losses.
+- I also included some additional contact info obtained from Kroenke, such as: percent of total tickets used, tenure, flash profit, and renewal for season '18-'19.
+This data was not attainable from the initial datasets.
+- I then moved on to exploratory data analysis, looking at correlations and trends.
+- Finally I created a few statistical models
+       - Logistic Regression
+       - Random Forest
+       - Voting Classifier
+              - Random Forest
+              - Gradient Boost
+              - ADABoost
+              - Descision Tree
--
+       - Neural Network
+- I modeled using a training set of the first four seasons, testing on season '18-'19.
+This was my main method of modeling, as it is the most applicable, allowing Kroenke to predict next seasons renewals.
+These models performed at around 80-90% accuracy.
+- I also tried modeling with randomly selected training and testing sets.
+These models performed significantly better (up to 98% accurate).
+However, these offered less value to the stake-holders.

 # Findings/Conclusions:
-- My RMSE baseline score was 0.0060.
+- My majority class baseline score was about 79.5%.
-- My best performing model gave me about 0.0033.
+- My best performing model gave me about 90% accuracy (when predicting next season).
-- Year and CPI were the most highly correlated features
-- When using year alone as a feature, I achieved about half the test score of all features combined
+- I was able to predict more accurately when randomly assigning testing and training sets.
+- Some of the most important factors to season ticket renewal were: team performance, tenure, years holding season tickets, and distance from the Pepsi Center

 # Recommendations/Further Steps:
-- In further iterations of this project, I would like to spend more time aquiring more data.
-I would like to have features such as tax rates, average income, average savings, interest rates, etc.
+- In further iterations of this project, I would like to have access to more demographic data for the customers.
+I would also like to include weather data, and revenue/pricing information.
+Also, more data from other seasons would help as well.
-- I would also like to take some time to perform an A/B test to see if my findings are significant.
+- I would recommend focusing on finding ways to decrease the burden of commuting to the Pepsi Center.
+I would also find ways to attract new season ticket holders, as they tend to stay loyal.
+Obviously the performance of the team is a more complicated matter, but it remains of the utmost importance.